DrKins/react-canvas-game/README.md

 ## 🚀 Gameplay Mechanics

 - **Player Movement:**
-  Controlled using keyboard inputs (`ArrowLeft`, `ArrowRight`, `ArrowUp` and `ArrowDown` ).
+  Controlled using keyboard inputs (`ArrowLeft`, `ArrowRight`).

 - **Obstacle Behavior:**

-  - Black boxes spawn dynamically up to a maximum of 5 on screen.
-  - Each box moves toward the player at a constant speed.
+  - Each slime moves toward the player at a constant speed.

 - **Collision Detection:**
   - When the player (yellow circle) collides with a black box, the box is destroyed and removed from the canvas.